Small Business

 Tip

-Keep it short — 400 to 600 words is plenty.
+Keep it short, 400 to 600 words is plenty.
 Don't try to sound professional.
 Sound like you.
-One post a fortnight, published consistently over a year, is twenty-six pages of useful content that didn't exist before.
+One post a fortnight, published consistently over a year, is 26 pages of useful content that didn't exist before.
 Each one is another reason for Google to send people to your site.

 4